sherryptk/js-from-dom-to-node/README.md

 If you see `code`, we need to go into our `labs` folder first.
 To do this type `cd labs`.
 Now if should see `labs` next to the clock.
 We have to go one more folder in.
 I know this by looking at the folder structure on the left.
 See how `labs` is in `code` and `js-from-dom-to-node` is in labs?
 Ok now we need to `cd` into the `js-from-dom-to-node` lab.
 Take a look at your folder structure on the right to get the _exact_ name and then type `cd EXACT-FOLDER-YOU-WANT-TO-ENTER`.
 In my case, I get `js-from-dom-to-node`.
 If you were successful, you'll see `js-from-dom-to-node` next to the clock.

-To run your code, you can type `nodejs index.js`. `nodejs` is the node code runner and `index.js` is the name of your file.
+To run your code, make sure you have hit save and then at the flashing cursor below your code, you can type `nodejs index.js`. `nodejs` is the node code runner and `index.js` is the name of your file.
 You should see:

 ```
 Hello, World!